According to a recent iSeeCars study, brown versions of the Tesla Model S are the most likely to offer deals, while red models are the least likely.

 |Rank||Color||% Deals Compared to Model Average|

-Blue is the color that is most likely to provide Model X deals followed closely by red.
+Blue, or deep blue metallic, is the color that is most likely to provide Model X deals followed closely by red.
 “Blue and red are also the colors with the lowest Model X inventory in the used car marketplace,” said Ly.
 “These colors are more popular for sporty cars, so luxury SUV buyers likely prefer a more neutral hue,” said Ly.

 Black and white are the colors that are less likely than average to be discounted.
 “Black and white are the most popular colors across all vehicle types,” said Ly.
-“While the most popular colors are often discounted because the supply is high in the secondary marketplace, it isn’t the case with Model X’s because inventory is still relatively low.”
+“While the most popular color options are often discounted because the supply is high in the secondary marketplace, it isn’t the case with Model X’s because inventory is still relatively low.”

 |Color With the Most Deals||Color With the Least Deals|